dotnetthailand/dotnetthailand.github.io/content/storage/postgres/manage-azure-database-for-postgresql.md

   ```
  - **Note** Do not forget to always generate a new strong password for admin password.
  - High availability is not supported for `Burstable` tier.
+ - Some SKUs may not be supported by all locations.